 How is depression treated?

 The most effective method of treating depression in children and adolescents is psychological therapy.
 Psychologists may work with your child to alter negative thinking patterns and help them develop strategies to cope with stressful events.
 Young children may also benefit from play therapy.
-Here at the Sydney Cognitive Development Centre we treat children from around the age of 4 with Play Therapy, and start to introduce more cognitive behaviour therapy around the age of 6/7 years old.
+Here at the Sydney Cognitive Development Center we treat children from around the age of 4 with Play Therapy, and start to introduce more cognitive behavior therapy around the age of 6/7 years old.
 Please call us to find out more.